Enriched categories of correspondences and characteristic classes of singular varieties: Enriched categories of proper-smooth correspondences and characteristic classes of singular varieties

-Baum-Fulton-MacPherson's Riemann-Rioh was motivated by MacPherson's Chern class transformation \cite{Mac}, which is the unique natural transformation $c^{\op{Mac}}_*:F(-) \to H_*(-)$ from the covariant functor $F(-)$ of constructible functions to the covariant Chow homology functor $H_*(-)$ such that for a smooth variety $X$ the value $c_*^{\op{Mac}}(\jeden_X) = c(TX) \cap [X]$ the Poincar\'e dual of the total Chern class $c(TX)$ of the tangent bundle $TX$ (see \cite{Fulton-book}).
+Baum--Fulton--MacPherson's Riemann--Roch transformation was motivated by MacPherson's Chern class transformation \cite{Mac}, which is the unique natural transformation $c^{\op{Mac}}_*:F(-) \to H_*(-)$ from the covariant functor $F(-)$ of constructible functions to the covariant Borel--Moore homology theory $H_*(-)$, satisfying the ``smooth condition'' that for a smooth variety $X$ the value $c_*^{\op{Mac}}(\jeden_X) = c(TX) \cap [X]$ the Poincar\'e dual of the total Chern class $c(TX)$ of the tangent bundle $TX$ (see \cite{Fulton-book}).
 Here $\jeden_X$ is the characteristic function on $X$.

 For a proper morphism $f:M \to X$ we have the commutative diagram: